How To Make Pine Resin Salve

 Moerman (1998) describes a long list of uses for white pine by the indigenous people of North America, including use of various parts of the tree as a dermatological aid by the Chippewa, Delaware, Iroquois, Menominee, Mohegan, and Potawatomi peoples.
 This includes a poultice or decoction of the bark for cuts, wounds, sores, skin eruptions, bruises, scabs, and slivers; a poultice of the resin applied to inflammations and abscesses to draw out the poison from boils; and use as the base for salve.

 Matthew Wood (2009) reports of the indigenous North American people’s use of pine sap (and by this I suspect he’s referring to the resin) as a patch to protect and disinfect wounds and draw out impurities.

 This drawing action is of particular interest.
 Wood (2009) relays herbalist Michael Moore’s (2003) explanation of the drawing actions of resins:

 “The abietic resins stimulate topical circulation, increase inflammation, and noticeably speed up the foreign body response; pus and fluids build up much more quickly than if unattended, and the splinter will usually pop out the next day.”

-Kiva Rose describes this similarly, explaining that pine is a counter-irritant that stimulates circulation and inflammation, aggravating the local immune response in order to speed healing (Rose, 2008).
+Kiva Rose describes this similarly, explaining that pine is a counter-irritant that stimulates circulation and inflammation, aggravating the local immune response in order to speed up the body’s healing process (Rose, 2008).